 The holidays always seem to arrive way too quickly, and usually by the time I even think about decorating with boughs of holly it has turned into ‘oh crap’ I forgot to buy Aunt Mary her annual set of dish towels and then also frantically calling the local bakery for my contribution to the cookie exchange.
 Ugh!

 How about this year all of us overworked, frazzled procrastinators have a fun plan to keep us on track?
 A Christmas Bucket List filled with fun things to do can be that plan.
 Start this holiday bucket list in early December and it will not only keep you on a better schedule for the season, but the activities will also get you in the spirit of Christmas.

-1. ✧ Get a Picture with Santa
+1. ✧ Mail a Letter to Santa

 2. ✦ Attend a Tree Lighting Ceremony